Last updated on August 22nd, 2024 at 04:42 pm

 Dual citizenship by country

 Many countries allow dual citizenship.
-For instance, countries like the United States, Switzerland, and Australia have welcomed the idea.
+The U.S. government offers dual citizenship.
+Switzerland and Australia have also welcomed the concept.

-Not all countries like the idea, however.
-Japan, Germany, China, and India discourage or forbid the practice.
+Not everyone likes the idea, however.
+Different countries, like Japan, Germany, China, and India, discourage or forbid the practice.

 Japan, for example, allows younger people to have dual nationality or citizenship until they are 22 years old.
 After their 22nd birthday, they must choose one or risk losing their Japanese citizenship.

-The Japanese immigration law also applies to naturalized citizens, who generally have to renounce their foreign nationality or citizenship as part of the naturalization process.
+The Japanese immigration law also applies to naturalized citizens, who generally have to renounce their foreign nationality or citizenship as part of the application for naturalization.

 When considering dual citizenship, research both countries’ laws.
 You want to avoid running the risk of losing one of your foreign citizenships when you take the oath of allegiance to a new country.